• Unit 1

 Solution:

-For this problem, notice that the smallest number that is divisible by both 7 and 3 is 21.
-The common denominator is 21.
+For this problem, we notice that the smallest number that is divisible by both 7 and 3 is 21.
+So we use a common denominator of 21.

 $$ \displaylines{\frac{5}{7} - \frac{5}{3} = \frac{5}{7}\cdot\frac{3}{3} - \frac{5}{3}\cdot\frac{7}{7} \\ = \frac{15}{21} - \frac{35}{21} \\ = \frac {15 - 35}{21} \\ = \frac{-20}{21}} $$